Why Viv Labs is betting on open AI

-At our AI Summit as part of DLD last month, Samsung NEXT president David Eun sat down for a conversation with Viv Labs founder Dag Kittlaus.
+At our AI Summit as part of DLD in September, Samsung NEXT president David Eun sat down for a conversation with Viv Labs founder Dag Kittlaus.
 Topics of the conversation include where artificial intelligence stands now, how Viv Labs set out to make AI more accessible, and why the company decided to be acquired by Samsung last year.

 AI has become a bit of a buzzword, as Eun pointed out.
 Kittlaus describes artificial intelligence as “machines that exhibit intelligent behaviors or machines that can accomplish things that previously only humans could.”